rrocharoberto/fields-data/README.md

 	4.1) The JSON fields: "id",  "name", "countryCode", "bounderies", "geoJson", "geometry", "type" (geoJson and geometry), "coordinates" are mandatory.

-	4.2) "properties" is optional
+	4.2) "properties" is optional (and will not handled now).

 	4.3) Only the node "coordinates" won't be validated.

-	4.4) Only geometry type Polygon (from rfc7946) will be accepted and persisted.
+	4.4) Only geometry type "Polygon" (from rfc7946) will be accepted and persisted.

 	4.5) Field "bounderies" has different spelling.